Please Enable JavaScript in your Browser to Visit this Site.

 • Set clear expectations about what E4BN can offer

-As E4BN has grown, however, we must now operate with clear, transparent, and consistent structures that support the long-term future of the organisation and the people who rely on it.
+As E4BN has grown, we must now operate with clear, transparent, and consistent structures that support the long-term future of the organisation and the people who rely on it.

-• To remain in the E4BN WhatsApp group and attend weekly Zoom sessions, individuals must hold an active membership by 4th February 2026
+To remain in the E4BN WhatsApp group and attend weekly Zoom sessions, individuals must hold an active membership by 4th February 2026.

-• Weekly Zoom links will be shared with members only
+• Weekly Zoom links will be shared with members only.

-• Advocacy, representation, and training will be available to members only and are subject to organisational capacity
+• Advocacy, representation, and training will be available to members only and are subject to organisational capacity.

-How to activate or maintain membership
+How to Activate or Maintain Membership

 Membership can be set up online via: